-El and His Chosen People: The People of the Lord
+El and His Chosen People: Father of the Canaanite Gods

 In Canaanite belief, divinity was primarily about worshipping the fertile forces of nature.
 Despite the fact that the Canaanites and later the Phoenicians and Punic's worshipped various gods, the god El was the most revered among them.
 The Canaanite people deeply believed in their gods but held a particular reverence for El, who was seen as the supreme god, the creator of the heavens, earth, and all people.
 He was often referred to as "El, the god of the chosen people," meaning the Canaanites, also known as the "People of El" or the "People of the Lord."
 The title "Lord" was one of El's epithets, indicating a move towards monotheism.The older Canaanite deities were eventually removed from the Canaanite pantheon, and their myths were altered.
 This was likely due to religious reasons, possibly to establish El as the supreme and oldest god, known as "Father of the Gods and Men."
 This transformation might have been influenced by the actions of priests who favored El or other deities.
 Despite this, the richness and abundance of the Canaanite pantheon remained evident.